Kirkirillka/GPS_Tracker/DESCRIPTION.md

 ### Organization

 - How frequently must you report your results to your supervisor (usually every 3-4 weeks)?
+    - Meeting every 4 weeks, next meeting on November 18.
 - How frequently will you meet your supervisor (usually, there are only 2-3 meetings overall)?
+    - Around 4 times
 - First references, basic tools, and templates you can start from (some papers, documents, frameworks, programming environments, simulation tools, templates, demo projects, etc.).
+    - For first meeting bring a scheme of components, design decision explanation, why you have chosen the current way of designing
 - What is the exact form of report you should have before finishing the project?
+    - LaTex report, Programming code, Documentation, Presentation
 - What is the amount of written pages required for documentation of your results?
+    - 10-15 pages

 ### General